VoxaAI/voxa-ga/README.md

   trackingId: "UA-XXXXXX-X", // Your app's tracking id
   appName: "hamurabi", // The application name.
 If not provided, an attempt will be made to derive it
   appVersion: "1.1", // The applications current version number.
 If not provided, an attempt will be made to derive it.
-  ignoreUsers: [] // An array of users that will be ignored.
+  ignoreUsers: [], // An array of users that will be ignored.
 Useful for blacklisting dev or monitoring accounts from analytics
-}
+  suppressSending: false, // A flag to supress sending hits.
+Useful while developing on the website }
 ```